Probing nuclear dynamics in jet production with a global event shape: Introduction

-Experimentally, the jet momentum $P_J^\mu$ can be obtained by applying any standard jet algorithm and demanding a single jet in the final state.
-Note that the only information from the jet algorithm used to compute $\tau_1$, is the jet reference vector $q_J$ which only depends on the total jet momentum.
-In particular, other jet algorithm parameters such as the jet radius $R$ do not enter the definition of $\tau_1$.
-Different jet algorithms will in general give different results for the jet momentum $P_J^\mu$ and correspondingly yield a different jet reference vector in Eq.(\ref{jet-ref}).
-The result extracted for $P_{J_T}$ depends on which final state particles are grouped into the jet by the jet algorithm in question.
+Experimentally, the jet reference vector $q_J^\mu$ can be obtained by applying any standard jet algorithm to obtain a leading jet with momentum $K_J$ and then construct the massless vector $q_J^\mu= (K_{J_T}\cosh y_K, \vec{K}_{J_T},K_{J_T}\sinh y_K)$.
+As we explain below, in the resummation region we will find that $q_J^\mu= (K_{J_T}\cosh y_K, \vec{K}_{J_T},K_{J_T}\sinh y_K)\simeq(P_{J_T}\cosh y, \vec{P}_{J_T},P_{J_T}\sinh y)$ up to power corrections, justifying the definition in Eq.(\ref{jet-ref}).
+Note that the only information from the jet algorithm used to compute $\tau_1$, is the jet reference vector $q_J$ which only depends on the transverse momentum ($K_{J_T}$) and rapidity ($y_K$) of the leading jet; i.e. the energy and direction of the leading jet.
+In particular, it does not depend on the mass of the leading jet which is sensitive to how soft radiation is clustered.
+Different jet algorithms will in general give different results for the jet reference vector $q_J^\mu$.
+The result extracted for $K_{J_T}$ and $y_K$ depends on which final state particles are grouped into the jet by the jet algorithm in question.
 However, by restricting to the region $\tau_1\ll P_{J_T}$, this jet algorithm dependence becomes power suppressed \cite{Stewart:2010tn}.
-This can be understood by recalling that the limit $\tau_1\to 0$ corresponds to an infinitely narrow jet with any additional wide-angle radiation being restricted to be soft (of energy $E \sim \tau_1$).
-In this region of phase space, different jet algorithms will find the same narrow jet.
-In other words, different jet algorithms will give the same result for the total momentum of the jet, for events characterized by well-separated narrow jets.
-Any differences in the jet algorithms are associated with how they treat wide-angle soft radiation which has little impact in determining the total momentum of the final state jet, used for the jet reference vector in Eq.(\ref{jet-ref}).
-More quantitatively, differences in the jet algorithms can cause shifts in determining the jet reference vector $q_J$ that are suppressed by powers of $\tau_1/P_{J_T}$.
+This can be understood by recalling that the limit $\tau_1\to 0$ corresponds to an infinitely narrow jet with any additional wide-angle radiation being restricted to be soft (of energy $E \sim \tau_1$), as shown in Fig.~\ref{fig:process}.
+In this region of phase space, different jet algorithms will find the same energy and direction for the narrow jet, up to power corrections.
+In particular, they same values for $K_{J_T}$ and $y_K$ will be found so that different jet algorithms will yield the same $q_J$ in the resummation region $\tau_1\ll P_{J_T}$.
+In other words, different jet algorithms will give the same result for $q_J$, for events characterized by well-separated narrow jets.
+Any differences in the jet algorithms are associated with how they treat wide-angle soft radiation, which only affects the mass but has has little impact in determining the energy and direction of the leading jet, used to obtain the reference vector $q_J$.